 We have adopted a code of ethics entitled "Code of Business Conduct," which applies to all our employees, officers and directors, and our Board has also adopted a separate "Supplemental Code of Business Conduct" for our Principal Executive Officer, Principal Financial Officer and Principal Accounting Officer.
-Prior to listing, we intend to adopt an amended Code of Business Conduct, which will collapse the current Code of Business Conduct and Supplemental Code of Business Conduct into the Code of Business Conduct.
 Copies of these codes are also available on our website at www.weatherford.com, by clicking on "Investor Relations," then "Company Information," then "Corporate Governance," then "Corporate Documents," then selecting "Code of Business Conduct," or "Supplemental Code of Conduct," as applicable.